Q: I lost a court case. Is it worth trying to file an appeal without an attorney?A:

 To appeal your own case, you must “perfect” your appeal by completing the required forms and filing them with the court.
+You must file a notice of appeal and, in most counties, a docket sheet.
 The rules for perfecting an appeal vary among appellate districts.
 The clerk of courts can give you the forms, but it is easy to make a mistake that can cause your appeal to be dismissed.
-You must file the forms and pay the filing fee or provide an affidavit of indigency (saying you cannot pay the filing fee) within 30 days of the time that the court filed its “final appealable order.”
-The court files a final appealable order once a case has been completely resolved.
-An order is final if a court no longer has to conduct further proceedings to determine the rights of the parties.
+You must file the forms, order and pay for the transcripts of all relevant hearings, and pay the filing fee, ranging from $75 to $200 (or provide an affidavit of indigence swearing that you cannot pay the filing fee), within 30 days of the time that the court filed its “final appealable order.”
+The court files a final appealable order once a case has been completely resolved; an order is final if a court no longer has to conduct further proceedings to determine the rights of the parties.
 The order will usually contain the words, “final appealable order,” or "no just reason for delay," but if not, you can ask the judge to declare it to be a final appealable order if every factual issue in the case has been resolved.
-If you fail to properly file your appeal, the docket sheet and the transcript order form within this 30-day timeframe, the court will dismiss your appeal.
+If you fail to properly file your appeal, the docket sheet and the transcript order form within this 30-day time frame, the court will dismiss your appeal.

-You, as well as the other party, will have to write a “brief,” or memo to the court outlining the facts of the case and giving arguments about why the trial court’s decision should or should not be reversed.
+You, as well as the other party, must write a “brief,” or memo to the court outlining the facts of the case and giving arguments about why the trial court’s decision should or should not be reversed.
 Every appellate district has slightly different rules for briefs, and you must strictly comply with these “briefing rules” or risk having your appeal dismissed.
 Appeals are most commonly dismissed because briefs are not filed on time.
 After the briefs for both sides are filed, the parties or their attorneys will give their “oral argument” by answering to a panel of three senior judges about the trial court’s rulings and whether the outcome should be reversed or affirmed.
-If the appeals court affirms the trial court’s ruling, it means that whatever the original court decided stands; if the ruling is reversed, it means that the appeals court found that the trial made a mistake that was serious enough to require some modification, such as a retrial or other revision by the trial judge.
+If the appeals court affirms the trial court’s ruling, it means that whatever the original court decided stands.
+If the ruling is reversed, it means that the appeals court found that the trial made a mistake serious enough to require some modification, such as a retrial or other revision by the trial judge.

-Ultimately, this 1.6 percent reversal rate compares unfavorably with the reversal rate in criminal cases in which attorneys represented the appellants.
-The overall reversal rate in attorney-represented criminal cases in Cincinnati in 2007 was 13.07 percent (63 out of 482 cases).
+Thus, of 60 pro se cases filed in the court of appeals, four resulted in reversal or modification of the trial court's decision.
+This 6.7 percent reversal rate compares unfavorably with the reversal rate in cases in which attorneys represented the appellants.
+The overall reversal rate in attorney-represented cases in Cincinnati for cases filed in 2013 was 16.2 percent (138 out of 851 cases).
 In short, appeals are not often successful, but the chance of winning on appeal is much greater with attorney representation than without it.